cxsca/sca-agent/tests/README.md

 ### Running Testing Scenarios Locally

+**!!!
+IMPORTANT !!!
+Edit run_test_scenario.sh only with LF line-ending mode in Windows to avoid errors locally**

 To run the tests locally you have to run it from the `root` directory of your `sca-agent`

 ```sh